Part I · Foundations Chapter 2

 Connections Solutions

-transaction is structured—the scriptPubKey would need to inspect the spending transaction's outputs and enforce conditions on them.
+C1.
+A covenant restricts how the output of a future spending transaction is structured—the scriptPubKey would need to inspect the spending transaction's outputs and enforce conditions on them.
 Bitcoin Script cannot do this because no opcode lets a script read the spending transaction's fields.
 OP_CHECKSIG hashes the transaction internally, but the script only sees the Boolean result (valid/invalid), not the serialized bytes.

 OP_CAT would allow scripts to construct byte strings on the stack.